sammuelayim/TransBorder-Freight-Data-Analysis/README.md

 ### 1. Business Understanding
 Define goals and analytical questions to address BTS’s challenges, focusing on inefficiencies, environmental impacts, and safety concerns.
+- Aligns with insights from [Blog 1: Embarking on the Data Adventure](https://medium.com/@sammuel.ayim3/embarking-on-a-data-adventure-uncovering-the-secrets-of-trans-border-freight-transportation-f680f5799187).

 ### 2. Data Understanding
 - Review dataset structure and attributes.